 Interviewer: Got it.
 And because there is this continuum I suppose in this brief conversation it makes it difficult kind of talking about like what the next steps are.
 So let's talk about a less serious fall where maybe it's just I don't know is a slight injury even a thing when you get older and you fall?

 Dr. Sanders: Sure.
 Yeah.
 Yeah.
 I mean I think that a slight injury you know a lot of times patients will have a slight injury or several falls before they have the big one that ultimately ends up with the hip fracture or the big injury.
-So even if you have the slight injury I think that in let's say a slight injury as you fall onto your knees and you get an abrasion on your knees or your loved one gets an abrasion on their knee that's still important to bring up because again when you go in and talk with the provider then the provider can talk through some of the common risk factors for falls.
+So even if you have a slight injury I think that, let's say, a slight injury as you fall onto your knees and you get an abrasion on your knees or your loved one gets an abrasion on their knee that's still important to bring up because again when you go in and talk with the provider then the provider can talk through some of the common risk factors for falls.

 You know maybe one thing that might be helpful in kind of framing this is that I usually tend to think of falls in older adults as there's these underlying risk factors and then there's the precipitating event.
 So the precipitating event may be the crack in the sidewalk the curb that they miss whatever it may be.
-The underlying risk factors are really where the money is at in terms of trying to prevent these in the future and also to rehab from the current fall.
+The underlying risk factors are really where the money is at in terms of trying to prevent these in the future and also rehab from the current fall.
 And those are the things that a provider should kind of dig into some more.
 And patients can be advocates for themselves about "Hey I think I have these X risk factors for these falls."

-You know there's a million different risk factors for falls but kind of the big ones that I think about are if you have troubles with your walking and your balance.
+You know there are a million different risk factors for falls but kind of the big ones that I think about are if you have trouble with your walking and your balance.
 So if you can't stand or if your loved one can't stand on one foot for longer than five seconds without kind of tipping over then that right there is an independent risk factor for falling.
 So problems with your walking either by using a mobility aid or needing to hang on to somebody and then problems with your balance those are major risk factors for falls.

-Other common things that I see are troubles with feeling in your feet so neuropathy because really what that makes it difficult for people to do is to be able to tell where they are in space.
+Other common things that I see are troubles with feeling in your feet, so neuropathy because really what that makes it difficult for people to do is to be able to tell where they are in space.
 So neuropathy is another common risk factor.
 Troubles with your vision.
 And then also medications that's a big one.

 Interviewer: After somebody has identified either themselves or their loved one has some of the issues that you're talking about what should the next step be?
 Should they go see their primary care physician or is there a specialist they should see?
 Where should they go?

 Dr. Sanders: I think it's always a good idea to first start with your primary care physician because they have a general sense of overall kind of all of the medical problems that may be going on.
-And then they can frequently send to specialists.
-The ones that we typically get involved in those kind of less serious falls and even the more serious falls your primary care physician will likely send you to physical therapy.
+And then they can frequently send them to specialists.
+The ones that we typically get involved in are those kinds of less serious falls and even the more serious falls your primary care physician will likely send you to physical therapy.
 So our physical therapists here at the U are outstanding at helping to decrease problems with falling.

 Rehabilitation and Prevention Strategies

-Interviewer: And what should somebody look for when it comes to going to a physical therapist to help them to develop the skills or the strength to avoid a fall?
+Interviewer: And what should somebody look for when it comes to going to a physical therapist to help them develop the skills or the strength to avoid a fall?
 So at University of Utah Health we're very fortunate here in Salt Lake City we have the Faint and Fall Clinic where there are experts that have been trained in this sort of thing.
-If somebody doesn't have access to that type of a resource are there specific questions they should ask their primary care physician or their physical therapist when they are referred to ensure that they're getting somebody that can really help them?
+If somebody doesn't have access to that type of resource are there specific questions they should ask their primary care physician or their physical therapist when they are referred to ensure that they're getting somebody that can really help them?

 Dr. Sanders: I think a common misconception is that when someone falls they think "Oh I need to get stronger."
 And yes that is true.
 Their lower extremities may need to get stronger.
 But it's clearly more important or at least just as important to really focus on balance.
 So if you're going to a physical therapist and you're wondering what they should be focusing on ask that physical therapist to focus on improving your balance.